Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: CONCLUSION

-We presented the first approach to train diffusion models using XGBoost (and other Gradient-Boosted Tree methods).
-Our method generates highly realistic synthetic tabular data even when the training data contains missing values.
-It also generates diverse imputations.
-Our method shows that deep learning is not all you need.
-Our method works comparatively well or better than deep-learning methods, requiring no GPU or deep neural network.
-We provide an easy-to-use open-source code in both Python \citep{python3} and R \citep{Rprogramming} to make it easily accessible to AI researchers, data scientists, econometricians, and statisticians.
+We presented the first approach to train diffusion and flow-based models using XGBoost (and other Gradient-Boosted Tree methods) instead of neural networks.
+Our method generates highly realistic synthetic tabular data even when the training data contains missing values and they also generate diverse imputations.
+Our method performs better or on-par to deep-learning methods without requiring GPUs.
+Our work shows that tree-based methods are currently the best algorithms to deal with tabular data on data generation tasks.
+Our Python \citep{python3} and R \citep{Rprogramming} code is available at \url{https://github.com/SamsungSAILMontreal/ForestDiffusion}.

 While powerful, our method has limitations.
 Although we obtain state-of-the-art results on the generation task, MICE-Forest and MissForest remain better for imputation.
-Due to not using mini-batch training, the memory demand of XGBoost can potentially be higher than deep-learning methods for large datasets.
+Furthermore, because of not using mini-batch training, the memory demand of GBTs can potentially be higher than deep-learning methods for large datasets.
 This limitation is further exacerbated by the fact that we duplicate the rows of the dataset $n_{noise}$ times, thus making the dataset much bigger.

-As future work, we could potentially use multinomial diffusion \citep{hoogeboom2021argmax} to improve performance as done by TabDDPM \citep{kotelnikov2023tabddpm}.
+As future work, we could potentially use multinomial diffusion \citep{hoogeboom2021argmax} to improve performance.
 We could also consider using new diffusion processes \citep{karras2022elucidating} or classifier-free guidance \citep{ho2022classifier}.
-It would be helpful to find a way to train XGBoost models with mini-batches in order to remove the need to train on the dataset duplicated $n_t$ times.
+It would be helpful to find a way to train Tree models with mini-batches to remove the need to train on a duplicated dataset (similarly to the novel data iterator from XGBoost 2.0).
 As future applications, it would be interesting to apply this technique to data-augmentation, class imbalance, and domain translation tasks.

-\section{Broader Impacts}
+To better understand the data generation process, one could extract feature importance across all XGBoost models (an example is shown in Figure \ref{fig:fi} for Forest-Flow).
+This could also be used for variable selection.

+\section{BROADER IMPACTS}

-Our method generates new observations (or participants) that closely match the data's true observations.
-Although the synthetic samples are highly realistic, they are still fake.
-One should be careful about drawing inferences on fake participants, considering the potential real-world impact of these inferences.
-We encourage practitioners to always compare fake data inference to the inference made with only real samples.
+Our method generates new observations that closely match the data's true observations.
+Although the synthetic samples are highly realistic, they are still generated.
+One should be careful about drawing inferences on fake participants, considering their potential real-world impact.
+We encourage practitioners to always compare fake data inference to real data inference.